Sweet Potato Breakfast Bowl with Eggs

 Sweet Potato and Zucchini:

-• 2 tablespoons grapeseed oil or avocado oil, or as needed to coat the pan
+• 2 tablespoons avocado oil or oil of choice, as needed to coat the pan

 • 1 sweet potato, chopped into 1-inch cubes